inkdropapp/docs/src/app/reference/import-kindle-highlights/page.md

 | United Kingdom            | <https://read.amazon.co.uk/notebook> |
 | France                    | <https://lire.amazon.fr/notebook>    |

+{% /callout %}

-Then, click the Inkdrop toolbar button on the top right corner of the browser:
+Click the Inkdrop toolbar button in the top-right corner of your browser.

 ![Inkdrop Popup Window](/images/import-kindle-highlights_popup.png)

-Next, select the notebook where you want to save the highlights and click the **Start Importing**.
+Select the notebook where you want to save the highlights and click the **Start Importing**.

+### Sync Behavior

-The importer remembers the last sync date in order to import only new highlights since the last sync.
+The importer remembers the last sync date and imports only new highlights since the last sync.
-If you'd like to force it to import all highlights again, click the **Reset** button on the right side of the "Last sync date" field.
+If you need to re-import all highlights, click the **Reset** button next to the “Last sync date” field.